22 jan 2004

 "Soyez realistes, demandez l'impossible!"

-that there should be a place of free tea and situationist panic away scam literature, leather-covered toe clips, wicker baskets, and cherrywood mudguards in downtown Berkeley is self evident. this narrow void is the one to bridge. to the extent that it can let a small stream of hand-finished city bicycles onto the streets without damaging the livelihoods of neighboring bicycle retailers and sympathetic electronic merchants (let alone have a multiplicative effect) with vigor will a revised boutique return.
+that there should be a place of free tea and situationist Jaeger literature, leather-covered toe clips, wicker baskets, and cherrywood mudguards in downtown Berkeley is self evident. this narrow void is the one to bridge. to the extent that it can let a small stream of hand-finished city bicycles onto the streets without damaging the livelihoods of neighboring bicycle retailers and sympathetic electronic merchants (let alone have a multiplicative effect) with vigor will a revised boutique return.

 so non-local folks are encouraged to visit their local retailers and in a pinch, the aforementioned mail order houses.